IBM/aspera-cli/docs/README.erb.md

 > `page` and `per_page` are normally added by <%=tool%> to build successive API calls to get all values if there are more than 1000.
 (AoC allows a maximum page size of 1000).
 > Other parameters depend on the type of resource (refer to AoC API) and are directly sent as parameters to the `GET` request on API.
-> Refer to the AoC API for full list of query parameters, or use the browser in developer mode with the web UI.
+> See the AoC API for full list of query parameters, or use the browser in developer mode with the web UI.

 > [!TIP]
 > The option `select` can also be used to further refine selection, refer to [section earlier](#option-select).